fkie-cad/maritime-dissector/README.md

 ## License

-This Wireshark plugin is licensed under a [supplemented MIT License](./LICENSE).
+The Wireshark plugins are licensed under a [supplemented MIT License](./LICENSE).